Clint-Mathews/NextJS-playground/README.md

 ## NextJS-playground

-Working NextJS basic code sample.
+Working NextJS basic code sample with all functionalities.